Barthandelous01/cmics/README.md

 ```

 ### Installation
 `cmics` is maintained using the GNU Autotools.
-To install, clone and make the build system yourself, or download a tarball, unzip it, and follow the ritual:
+To install, clone and make the build system yourself (`autoreconf --install`), or download a tarball, unzip it, and follow the ritual:
 ```sh
 ./configure
 make